Current average mortgage rates

-The current rates are the lowest seen during the first weeks of January in seven years, MoneyWise.com has found, by reviewing Freddie Mac's historical data.
+Rates remain the lowest for January in seven years, MoneyWise.com has found, by reviewing Freddie Mac's historical data.

-Use the calculator below to see the kind of monthly payment you can expect from today's low rates:
+Use the calculator below to see the kind of monthly payment you might expect with one of today's remarkably low mortgage rates:

 The outlook for mortgage rates and housing

-Mortgage rates are likely to stay down, with 30-year fixed-rate mortgages averaging 3.8% throughout both 2020 and 2021, according to a forecast released this week by mortgage company Fannie Mae.
+Mortgage rates are likely to stay at historically low levels, with 30-year fixed-rate mortgages averaging 3.7% throughout both 2020 and 2021, according to a forecast released this week by mortgage company Fannie Mae.

 Other mortgage rates this week

-Rates on 15-year fixed-rate mortgages have dropped to an average 3.07%, from 3.16% last week.
-Those loans are a popular choice among homeowners who refinance.
+Rates on 15-year fixed-rate mortgages have slid to an average 3.04%, from 3.09% last week.
+Those loans are a popular choice for refinancing.

 And, rates on 5/1 adjustable-rate mortgages have tumbled this week.
-Those loans — known as ARMs — are fixed for five years and then can adjust up — or down — every year after that.
+Those loans — known as ARMs — are fixed for five years and then can adjust up or down every year after that.

-ARMs are currently being offered at an average initial rate of 3.30%, way down from last week's 3.46%.
-Last year at this time, the starter rates on ARMs were averaging 3.83%.
+ARMs are currently being offered at an average initial rate of 3.28%, down from last week's 3.39%.
+Last year at this time, the starter rates on ARMs were averaging 3.90%.